Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 # 1 Intuition and Notation

 In general, binary classification is of great interests since it is the bottom line for multi-classes classification.
-The simplest case of binary classification is to classify points in space and can be sovled by using a determinist algorithm called support vector machine.
+The simplest case of binary classification is to classify points in space and can be sovled by using a determinist algorithm called support vector machine. mark

 ![SVM Intuition](https://raw.githubusercontent.com/Wei2624/AI_Learning_Hub/master/machine-learning/images/svm_intuition.png)